 It’s easy to see something on paper and think you’ve eliminated the problem.
 Sure, in the United States women can vote.
 Heck, we can even be on the ballot.
 We can own property and go to college and become a CEO.
 We technically have the right to our bodies, and it’s against the law for our husbands to physically abuse us.

 But consider the things not written down—the things more cultural than legal.

 Traveling alone as a woman is largely considered irresponsible.
 A woman getting drunk at a party isn’t just silly—it can be dangerous, and when something awful does happen, your attacker may only serve three months in jail because he’s a star on the Stanford swim team.

-Or ponder the fact that 15% of female undergraduates at The University of Texas at Austin reported they have been raped since their enrollment.
+Or ponder the fact that 15% of female undergraduates at The University of Texas at Austin have reported being raped since their enrollment.
 That’s just one survey from one college campus brave enough to conduct the study in a country with a culture that clearly has a problem.
 But our rape prevention classes are typically a list of tips for how women should actively avoid being violated in our own communities, as if being constantly vigilant is all it takes.
 As if there isn’t a larger issue we’re not talking about.